csvidit/main-landing/README.md

 Main landing page for all of my major subdomains (eg. CS Portfolio, Writing Portfolio).

-Hosted at [viditkhandelwal.com](https://viditkhandelwal.com) via GitHub pages for the time being.
+Hosted at [viditkhandelwal.com](https://viditkhandelwal.com) using Firebase and GitHub CI/CD Firebase Actions.

-&copy; 2021.
+&copy; 2022.
 All rights reserved.